Find all the latest marketing trends on the J&C Blog.

 2. Gather Data and Personalize

-Personalization is a key strategy many marketers recognize they need to use —and incorporating it in a loyalty program is no different.
-By adding personalization, a brand can differentiate itself and truly build a relationship with its customers.
-Gathering customer data at every touchpoint to understand their interest across channels — in store, in person and online — is crucial to a successful program.
+Personalization is an essential strategy in modern marketing —and incorporating it in a loyalty program is no different.
+By adding personalization, your brand can differentiate itself from your competition and build a relationship with your customers.
+Gathering customer data at every touchpoint to understand their interest across channels (in store, in person and online) is crucial to a successful program.

 3. Incorporate Customer Values

-4. Tier-Leveled Program
+4. Develop a Tier-Leveled Program

 A tiered system that rewards customer behavior — beyond just transactions — can resolve this.
-Rewarding customers for things like event attendance, social engagement, brand advocacy or just being a long-term customer with different amounts of points than for transactions, can help satisfy both.
-Customers recognize the progress for each of their actions and can eventually get the reward they value.
+Rewarding customers for things like event attendance, social engagement, brand advocacy or just being a long-term customer can help with this.
+Customers recognize the progress for each of their actions and can eventually get their reward.